 Between 200 and 300 volunteers arrive in Brazil per year

-Volunteer in Brazil teaching English.
+Volunteer Opportunities in Brazil – Overview

 The inclusion of an English speaker leading the discussion makes a tremendous impact on language acquisition.

-Please note, volunteers do not need to be a qualified or experienced teacher to participate on the Teaching English project.
+However, as a volunteer in Brazil you do not need to be a qualified or experienced teacher to participate on the Teaching English project.
 There is a minimum duration of 3 weeks for this project.

 Given the lack of entertainment and job opportunities, children are increasingly getting caught up in illegal activities.
-The Sports project aims to provide children with friendly competition in a safe and fun environment.
+Therefore, the Sports project aims to provide children with friendly competition in a safe and fun environment.
 Volunteers on this project have the opportunity to work with children in popular Brazilian sports, such as futebol, futsal, capoeira, and surfing.